LomanLab/EBAME18/TUTORIAL.md

 ```
 awk '/^S/{print ">"$2"\n"$3}' Kefir_RBK.contigs.gfa | fold > Kefir_RBK.contigs.fa
 ```
-It's important to remember that this assembly represents a consensus, often with species specificity.
+It's important to remember that this assembly represents a consensus, often with species specificity, but not necessarily.
-Closely related sequences are often "squashed" and the true population variation is lost.
+Closely related sequences are often "squashed" and the true population variation (*i.e.* the *haplotypes*) is lost.

 #### Questions
   - How big is the assembly?
 How many contigs?